LaboratorioBioinformatica/vHULK/README.md

 (vHULK)$ /full/path/to/vHULK.py -h
 ```

-Here, it is assumed tha it is available in your `$PATH`.
+Here, it is assumed that it is available in your `$PATH`.

+In the first use it will download the databases to a directory called `database`, which stores all necessary
+data.
+You can move the whole directory in a location of your preference and
+point to it with the `-m` option of `vHULK.py` when running vHULK.
+By default, vHULK searches for it in the same path where the executable is
+located.

 To list all options available run
 ```